Table of Contents

 In an ideal world, we should be able to trust workers to handle every responsibility, every curveball that comes with the job with confidence and candor.
 But technicians, CSRs, dispatchers, and other home service professionals are like any other member of the workforce: They need coaching, guidance, and reinforcement when they meet or surpass expectations.

-Study after study has shown that the best way to ensure high-quality performances is to create an organization that that inspires commitment, diligence, and gratitude.
+Study after study has shown that the best way to ensure high-quality performances is to create an organization that inspires commitment, diligence, and gratitude.
 Gallup found that only one-third of American workers are engaged with their company's values and goals and Blueboard reports that companies with strong, engaging cultures outperform the competition by 33%.

 How can home service companies do this?